hoangtuan151/todos-ddd-java-example/README.md

 # About

-A clean-architecture approach to implement Todos API with Spring Boot
+A clean-architecture approach to implement Todos API with Spring Boot.
+This aim to provide example for [my Medium article](https://hoangtuan151.medium.com/kien-truc-phan-tang-trong-domain-driven-design-68cba3320553) about DDD.

 # Ref